Colymbosathon

-Colymbosathon ecplecticos is a fossil ostracod described from a specimen obtained from Herefordshire which is dated to the Silurian (425 Ma).
+Colymbosathon ecplecticos is a fossil ostracod described from a specimen obtained from the Coalbrookdale Formation of Herefordshire which is dated to the Silurian (425 Ma).
 It was given a binomial name in 2003 and is the only species within the genus Colymbosathon.
 The generic name is from Greek Kolymbos (swimmer) and sathon (having a large penis) while the species epithet is from ekplektikos meaning "astounding".

 Imaging and virtual reconstruction of the fossil showed that the soft parts were well-preserved.
 The specimen was placed in the Cylindroleberididiae based on its having six pairs of gills.
 The bivalved carapace is about 5210 μm long.
 The specimen, a male, was found to have a large copulatory organ.
 The find was popularized as being the oldest known penis.
 It is the oldest known specimen with gills among fossil ostracods.

+Description

+A diagrammatic reconstruction of Colymbosathon's anatomy.

+Colymbosathon is very similar in morphology to modern ostracods.
+A notable difference between Colymbosathon and modern ostracods is the presence of, "A sinuous fingerlike process of unknown homology [that] projects from the posterior part of the furca."

+The carapace is about 5.2 mm long and about 3.1 mm in width and height.

+The first antenna is flattened mediolaterally and has an unknown amount of podomeres.
+The second antenna has a large, "almond-shaped basipod".
+The second antenna's endopod is short, curved, and lacks discernable segmentation.
+The proximal half of the second antenna's exopod may be composed of two podomeres, and the distal half has 6-7 long setae that may correspond to segments.

+The mandible has 8-10 medial endites on the limb stem, a short exopod, and a bent endopod that may have 2-3 podomeres, the middle of which may be short.
+The limb stem of the first maxilla has two long endites distally and a series of shorter ones proximally.
+The endopod may consist of two podomeres, and the presence of an exopod is not known.
+The second maxilla bears an epipod with 16 or more marginal processes.
+The endopod segments are unclear, but has five short processes at the distal end and a series of setiferous endites medially.
+The sixth appendage is short and has 5-6 processes on the distal end.

+The seventh appendage is vermiform and wraps around to the top of the body, similar to other myodocopids.
+The distal end of this appendage is not described.